ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 }
 ```

 defines a try block and a catch block.
-In the try block, we try to send a message to a server.
+In the try block, we try to write a message to a server.
 If an exception is raised, the program's execution proceeds to the catch block, which processes a `std::exception` type exception.
 The handler displays what exception was raised and the program returns 1.
 More information about exception handling can be found [here](https://www.learncpp.com/cpp-tutorial/142-basic-exception-handling/).

 The line